Colorado

 Morning:

-This morning we’ll check out of our hotel and ascend to 10,790 feet at the base of Monarch Mountain.
-From here we’ll take the scenic tramway up to the top of the Continental Divide and enjoy 360 degree views of five different mountain ranges.
+We’ll check out of our hotel and ascend to 10,790 feet at the base of Monarch Mountain.
+From here we’ll take the scenic tramway up to the top of the Continental Divide and enjoy 360-degree views of five different mountain ranges.
 Built in 1966 by the Salida brothers Elmo and Mac Bevington, the Monarch Crest Scenic Tramway is the oldest working tramway in Colorado.
-You may choose to either ride back down via tram or walk down the 2 mile trail to the bottom.
-Next we'll continue our drive to Gunnison and head to the campus of Western Colorado University.
-We'll hear a lecture on the intersection of outdoor recreation, sense of place, and community to help us gain a deeper understanding of what draws people to the area and what makes them stay.
+We'll take in the scenery before returning to the base of the tramway.
+Next, we’ll continue our drive to Gunnison and head to the campus of Western Colorado University where we’ll hear a lecture from a professor on the intersection of outdoor recreation, sense of place, and community to help us gain a deeper understanding of what draws people to the area and what makes them stay.

 Lunch: